 The Ethernet is a local area network through which information is transferred in units known as packets.
 Communication protocols are necessary to dictate how these packets are sent and received.
-The DMC-40x0 supports two industry standard protocols, TCP/IP and UDP/IP.
+The DMC-41x3 supports two industry standard protocols, TCP/IP and UDP/IP.
 The controller will automatically respond in the format in which it is contacted.

 TCP/IP is a "connection" protocol.
-The master must be connected to the slave in order to begin communicating.
+The master, or client, connects to the slave, or server, through a series of packet handshakes in order to begin communicating.
 Each packet sent is acknowledged when received.
 If no acknowledgement is received, the information is assumed lost and is resent.

 Unlike TCP/IP, UDP/IP does not require a "connection".
-This protocol is similar to communicating via RS232.
 If information is lost, the controller does not return a colon or question mark.
-Because the protocol does not provide for lost information, the sender must re-send the packet.
+Because UDP does not provide for lost information, the sender must re-send the packet.